 Or we can find a righteous cause that inspires us; surround ourselves with others with whom we share a common cause, people we trust and who trust us; identify a rival worth comparing that spurs us to keep improving; and remind ourselves that we are more committed to the cause than to any particular path or strategy we happen to be pursuing.

 The environment doesn’t make it any easier: Wall Street analysts (or their local equivalent) tend to write for the short-term community.
-It therefore takes no courage to maintain a finite mindset
+Therefore, it does not take courage to maintain a finite mindset